joe-ervin05/atomicbase/README.md

 Through the combination of parameterizing values and checking table and column names against the schema cache, no unchecked sql should ever be executed when querying a database.

-This does not always make sql injection impossible though because sqlite allows for table and column names to be anything including malicious sql queries as long as it is quoted.
+This does not always make sql injection impossible though because sqlite allows for table and column names to be anything including malicious sql.
 This means any changes to a database's schema based on user input must be sanitized before they are executed.

 atomicbase also has a [javascript SDK](https://github.com/joe-ervin05/atomicbase-js).